-I know.
 However, a close observer of the British literary scene suggested to me that just getting the apology is good in itself.
 While it may not appear to some to be a climbdown, in the world ofthe British literary establishment–and especially that of Wilmers and the LRB–it is a total climbdown.
-As my friend put it: “Not a sophisticated expression of anti-racism–although if they were capable of that we wouldn’t be in this situation–but a recognition of their failings and 180 degrees from where they were 24 hours earlier.
-More to the point they’ll think twice about publishing him again.”
+As my friend put it:

-My friend may be too optimistic about the LRB never publishing Johnson again.
-But I wonder if Wilmers will publish Johnson’s writing on South Africa again.
+My friend may be too optimistic about the LRB never publishing Johnson again on South Africa again.
+They may still publish him on other places.
 I feel sorry for Nigerians.

 As to where was Johnson when all this was going down?
 On a game reserve.
 For real.
 Feeding bananas to baboons?